-The homogeneity of convolution allows the following BN and linear scaling transformation to be equivalently fused into the convolutional layer with an added bias when deployment \cite{ding2019acnet, ding2021repvgg, hu2021spiking, chen2023training}.
+The homogeneity of convolution allows the following BN and linear scaling transformation to be fused into the convolutional layer with an added bias when deployment \cite{ding2019acnet, ding2021repvgg, hu2021spiking, chen2023training}.
 Therefore, when calculating the theoretical energy consumption, the consumption of BN layers could be ignored.
-We calculate the number of the synaptic operations of spike before calculating theoretical energy consumption for Spikingformer.
+We calculate the number of synaptic operations of spikes before calculating the theoretical energy consumption.

-where $l$ is a block/layer in Spikingformer, $fr$ is the firing rate of the block/layer and $T$ is the simulation time step of spike neuron. ${FLOPs}^l$ refers to floating point operations of block/layer $l$, which is the number of multiply-and-accumulate (MAC) operations.
+where $l$ is a block/layer in Spikingformer, $fr$ is the firing rate of the block/layer, and $T$ is the simulation time step of the spike neuron. ${FLOPs}^l$ refers to floating point operations of block/layer $l$, which is the number of multiply-and-accumulate (MAC) operations.
 And ${SOP}^l$ is the number of spike-based accumulate (AC) operations.
-We estimate the theoretical energy consumption of Spikingformer according to \cite{kundu2021hire,hu2021advancing,horowitz20141,kundu2021spike,yin2021accurate,panda2020toward,yao2023attention}.
+We estimate the theoretical energy consumption of Spikingformer according to \cite{kundu2021hire,hu2021advancing,horowitz20141,kundu2021spike,panda2020toward}.
 We assume that the MAC and AC operations are implemented on the 45nm hardware \cite{horowitz20141}, where $E_{MAC}=4.6pJ$ and $E_{AC}=0.9pJ$.
 The theoretical energy consumption of Spikingformer can be calculated as follows:

-Eq.\ref{eq:energy1} shows energy consumption of Spikingformer for static datasets with RGB images input. $FLOP_{Conv}^1$ is the first layer encoding static RGB images into spike-form.
+Eq.\ref{eq:energy1} shows the energy consumption of Spikingformer. $FLOP_{Conv}^1$ is the first layer encoding the non-spike input into spike-form.
 Then the SOPs of $N$ SNN Conv layers and $M$ SSA layers are added together and multiplied by $E_{AC}$.
-Eq.\ref{eq:energy2} shows energy consumption of Spikingformer for neuromorphic datasets.